 - 1. Required.
 No administrative permit shall be issued for single-family attached, multi-family, mixed-use, and non-residential development or re-development without the completion of a construction document plan review. - 2.
 Contents.
-The applicant shall submit plans that are signed and sealed by a professional engineer and either a landscape architect or ISA certified arborist licensed in the State of North Carolina.
-This applies to all construction document and landscape/tree preservation/open space plan review.
+The applicant shall submit plans that are signed and sealed by a professional engineer licensed in the State of North Carolina for construction document plan review.
 If deemed warranted by the Town Engineer, a Traffic Impact Analysis (TIA) will be required as part of a construction document plan review.
 A TIA must be conducted according to the standards of the Town's adopted TIA ordinance. - 3.
 Technical Review Committee (TRC) comments.
 Staff shall distribute the construction document plans to the TRC for review and comment.
 Construction document plans will be approved once the applicant meets all requirements of this Code as determined by the Zoning Administrator from the TRC review.
 Construction document plans must be administratively approved prior to commencement of work on the site.
 Refer to Section 2.6 for additional details on the TRC. - G. Certificate of Compliance.
 No structure or land hereafter erected, altered, or changed in use shall be used or occupied until the Zoning Administrator has issued a certificate of compliance.
 Whereas issuance of a zoning permit indicates an applicant has successfully proven to comply with this Code, a certificate of compliance is intended to indicate that, on its date of issuance, following any change or alteration, the property does comply to the best of the Zoning Administrator's knowledge.
 The certificate of compliance shall state that the building or portion of a building complies with the provisions of this Code, and with the information stated on the zoning permit.
 A certificate of compliance may be issued only after written application for same has been made in which the applicant must state that the building or structure erected or altered or changed complies in all respects with this Code and the permit previously issued. - H. Expiration of Administrative Permit for Uses Allowed by Right.
 Any administrative permit shall become invalid unless the work authorized is substantially begun within a period of one year from the date of issuance of the permit.
 Once a permit has expired, construction on the location in question cannot proceed until a new permit is issued.